-CR-HIST Impact 1 The retrospective exhibit and interpretive program may include but not be limited to exhibit materials and interpretive panels, both exterior (e.g., as a series of panels in the park), interior (e.g., as a permanent exhibit in the Page Museum or new museum building), and online (of the museum website).
+CR-HIST Impact 1

+The retrospective exhibit and interpretive program may include but not be limited to exhibit materials and interpretive panels, both exterior (e.g., as a series of panels in the park), interior (e.g., as a permanent exhibit in the Page Museum or new museum building), and online (on the museum website).
 The exhibit and interpretive program shall be designed for maximum public accessibility.

-The plan for the interpretive and commemorative program shall be detailed in an Interpretive Program Plan Memorandum to be prepared with the guidance of a qualified history preservation professional.
+The plan for the interpretive and commemorative program shall be detailed in an Interpretive Program Plan Memorandum to be prepared with the guidance of a qualified historic preservation professional.
 The retrospective exhibit and interpretive program shall be completed within three (3) years of commencement of initial construction activities.
-The Dra Interpretive Program Plan Memorandum shall be reviewed by interested parties such as th Los Angeles Conservancy and County of Los Angeles Historic Preservation Commission for comment.
-CR-HIST/mm-1.5 A pre-construction protection plan for historical resources shall be prepared prior to any major alteration or construction activities that may potentially damage historic resources of contributing features of the La Brea Tar Pits Historic District or Page Museum.
-A qualifie Historic Architect shall be retained to develop a Preservation Protection Plan that identifie potential risks to historical resources within or adjacent to the immediate project footprin The Historic Architect shall satisfy the Secretary of the Interior's Professional Qualification Standards for Historic Architecture as defined by the National Park Service and in accordance with 36 CFR 61 and possess a minimum of ten (10) years of project-level experience is reviewing architectural plans for conformance with the Secretary's Standards.
-The Preservation Protection Plan may include, but not be limited to, the following components Inclusion/mapping of the historical resource/contributing feature on any architectura drawings, site plans, and/or construction documents.
-Site walk with Design Team and construction team representative to review stagin areas for construction and construction sequence and activities, to identify areas of concern and to provide input for proactive avoidance of unforeseen impacts.
-Procedures and timing for the placement and removal of temporary protection features, such as fencing and other barriers, around the historica resource/contributing feature.
-Monitoring of the installation and removal of temporary protection features by th Historic Architect, or designee.
-Post-construction survey to document the condition of the historic resource after project completion.
-Preparation of a technical memorandum documenting the pre-construction and pos construction conditions of the historic resource and compliance with protectiv measures outlined in the Preservation Protection Plan.
-The Preservation Protection Plan shall be submitted in draft form to interested partie including the Los Angeles Conservancy and the Los Angeles County Historic Preservatio Commission for review and comment.
+The Draft Interpretive Program Plan Memorandum shall be reviewed by interested parties such as the Los Angeles Conservancy and County of Los Angeles Historic Preservation Commission for comment.

+A pre-construction protection plan for historical resources shall be prepared prior to any major alteration or construction activities that may potentially damage historic resources or contributing features of the La Brea Tar Pits Historic District or Page Museum.
+A qualified Historic Architect shall be retained to develop a Preservation Protection Plan that identifies potential risks to historical resources within or adjacent to the immediate project footprint.
+The Historic Architect shall satisfy the Secretary of the Interior's Professional Qualifications Standards for Historic Architecture as defined by the National Park Service and in accordance with 36 CFR 61 and possess a minimum of ten (10) years of project-level experience in reviewing architectural plans for conformance with the Secretary's Standards.

+The Preservation Protection Plan may include, but not be limited to, the following components:

+- Inclusion/mapping of the historical resource/contributing feature on any architectural drawings, site plans, and/or construction documents. - Site walk with Design Team and construction team representative to review staging areas for construction and construction sequence and activities, to identify areas of concern and to provide input for proactive avoidance of unforeseen impacts. - Procedures and timing for the placement and removal of temporary protection features, such as fencing and other barriers, around the historical resource/contributing feature. - Monitoring of the installation and removal of temporary protection features by the Historic Architect, or designee. - Post-construction survey to document the condition of the historic resource after project completion. - Preparation of a technical memorandum documenting the pre-construction and postconstruction conditions of the historic resource and compliance with protective measures outlined in the Preservation Protection Plan.

+The Preservation Protection Plan shall be submitted in draft form to interested parties including the Los Angeles Conservancy and the Los Angeles County Historic Preservation Commission for review and comment.

+Impacts Following Mitigation